+What is Politics?
 Politics involves studying the science of government and the practice of conducting political affairs.
-Since political structures and processes have a profound effect on people’s lives, they are well worth studying, and fit well with any other A level subject.
-We study British Politics in the first year and American Politics in the second year.
+Since political structures and processes have a profound effect on people’s lives, they are well worth studying.
+Who hasn’t been fascinated by Brexit and Trump in the past year ?

-The course was initially developed under the aegis of the History Department but has now become a separate Department of Government and Politics.
-Politics A Level fits particularly well with History but also subjects such as Economics and Psychology, Philosophy, Religious Studies and Ethics.
-It can be taken as a one year AS Level contrasting with other A Levels (e.g. for a student studying three sciences) as well as the full two year course.
-It is expected that students will be taken on a visit to the House of Commons and Lords as part of the course and they will of course be encouraged to take an interest in contemporary political debate/current affairs.
-External speakers, especially MPs, Peers and journalists are invited in when relevant; it would be surprising if students did not regularly read a newspaper.
+Politics A level fits particularly well with History but also subjects such as Economics and Psychology, Religious Education and Philosophy.
+Students will be taken on a visit to The House of Commons and Lords as part of the course and they will of course be encouraged to take an interest in contemporary political debate/current affairs.
+A Politics student should enjoy argument.
+It would be surprising if they did not read a newspaper.

 Examining Board: AQA